Jeff Zimbalist: Momentum Generation, Nossa Chape, Give Us This Day (2018)

-ReMastered / Heist / The Line Series - 2019 to 2021
+ReMastered, Heist, The Line Series (2019—2021)

-In 2019, Zimbalist created and was showrunner on the Emmy-winning Netflix investigative music documentary series ReMastered, executive produced by Irving Azoff.
-The series featured episodes on Bob Marley, Johnny Cash, Robert Johnson, Run DMC, and others, with appearances by Quincy Jones and Russell Simmons, and an episode directed by Academy Award winner Barbara Kopple.
-ReMastered was nominated for 6 Emmys, won an Emmy for Best Arts and Culture Documentary for The Lion's Share, was nominated for an NAACP award for The Two Killings of Sam Cooke, and topped Netflix highest rated documentaries of 2019 with the episode Who Shot The Sheriff.
-David Browne wrote in Rolling Stone, "Eye opening, all-in reporting brings fresh insight to tales and myths we thought we knew.".
+In 2019, Zimbalist created and was showrunner on the Netflix investigative music documentary series ReMastered, executive produced by Irving Azoff.
+The series featured episodes on Bob Marley, Johnny Cash, Robert Johnson, Run DMC, and others, with appearances by Quincy Jones and Russell Simmons, and an episode directed by Barbara Kopple.
+ReMastered was nominated for 6 Emmys, won an Emmy for Best Arts and Culture Documentary for The Lion's Share, was nominated for an NAACP award for The Two Killings of Sam Cooke and topped Netflix highest rated documentaries of 2019 with the episode Who Shot The Sheriff.
+David Browne wrote in Rolling Stone, "Eye opening, all-in reporting brings fresh insight to tales and myths we thought we knew".
 The episode Who Killed Jam Master Jay? pointed to two suspects as the likely culprits of the rapper's unsolved murder from 15 years earlier.
 A year after ReMastered's release, the NYPD arrested the same two men indicated in the episode.

-In 2021, Zimbalist was co-executive producer on Dirty Robber's Heist series, which was released on Netflix and ranked in Netflix top 5 worldwide and top 10 in the United States in July, 2021.
-Zimbalist also directed and executive produced Jigsaw's The Line (TV series)|The Line series for Apple TV+ with Executive Producer Alex Gibney, which won a Columbia DuPont Journalism Award in 2021 and was nominated for two Emmy Awards in the Best Documentary and Outstanding Investigative Documentary categories.
+In 2021, Zimbalist was executive producer on Dirty Robber's Heist series, which was released on Netflix and ranked in Netflix top 5 worldwide and top 10 in the United States in July, 2021.

+Zimbalist also directed and executive produced Jigsaw's The Line series for Apple TV+ with Executive Producer Alex Gibney, which won a Columbia DuPont Journalism Award in 2021 and was nominated for two Emmy Awards in the Best Documentary and Outstanding Investigative Documentary categories.